Erich Zeisl: Life and music

-Nonetheless Zeisl was able eventually to find academic appointments and time to compose in his own style.
-These works included a variety of chamber music, a piano concerto, a concerto for cello (written for Gregor Piatigorsky), and a setting for choir, soloists, and orchestra of Psalm 92 in Hebrew, which he titled Requiem Ebraico (Hebrew Requiem), written in 1944–5 in memory of his father.
-A work of variations for orchestra was based on the Christmas carol "It Came Upon A Midnight Clear."
+Nonetheless, Zeisl was able eventually to find academic appointments and time to compose in his own style.
+These works included a variety of chamber music, a piano concerto, a cello concerto (written for Gregor Piatigorsky), and a setting for choir, soloists, and orchestra of Psalm 92 in Hebrew, which he titled Requiem Ebraico (Hebrew Requiem), written in 1944–45 in memory of his father.
+A work of variations for orchestra was based on the Christmas carol "It Came Upon the Midnight Clear."
 His opera Hiob (Job) was never completed.

 Zeisl was married to Gertrud Susanne (Jellinek).
 His daughter Barbara Zeisl Schoenberg married Ronald Schoenberg, the son of the composer Arnold Schoenberg.
 His grandson is lawyer E. Randol Schoenberg.
 Zeisl died of a heart attack while teaching in Los Angeles.

-Zeisl's music was banned under the Nazi regime, which has been one element in a revival of interest in his music, some of which is now available on CD.
-The premiere performance of the Requiem Ebraico was held in Los Angeles in the Hollywood First Methodist Church on April 8, 1945 by Hugo Strelitzer conducting the Fairfax Temple Choir.
+Zeisl's music was banned as degenerate music under the Nazi regime, which has been one element in a revival of interest in his music, some of which is now available on CD.
+The premiere performance of the Requiem Ebraico was held in Los Angeles in the Hollywood First Methodist Church on April 8, 1945, by Hugo Strelitzer conducting the Fairfax Temple Choir.